|Nutrition Facts (per serving)|

-In a large kettle or Dutch oven, bring ham hocks and water to a boil over high heat.
+In a large kettle or Dutch oven, bring the ham hocks and water to a boil over high heat.
 Reduce the heat to medium-low and simmer, covered, for 1 hour.

-Immerse greens in a sink full of water and wash well to remove sand and grit.
-Lift out, drain water, fill the sink, and repeat the procedure a few times.
-Cut out the thickest part of stems and coarsely chop the greens.
+Immerse the greens in a sink full of water and wash them well to remove any sand and grit.
+Lift them out, drain the water, fill the sink, and repeat the procedure a few times.
+Cut out the thickest part of the stems and coarsely chop the greens.

 Increase the heat under the ham hocks to medium-high; add about one-third of the greens to the pot.
 Cover and cook for about 5 minutes, or until wilted.
-Add the remaining greens in two more batches, until all the greens fit into the pot.
+Add the remaining greens in two more batches, until all of the greens fit into the pot.

-Stir in the stock, vinegar, sugar, black pepper, and red pepper flakes; bring to a boil.
+Stir in the stock, vinegar, sugar, black pepper, and red pepper flakes; bring the pot to a boil.
 Reduce the heat to medium-low and cover partially.
 Cook, stirring occasionally, until the greens are tender, about 1 hour.

 Using a slotted spoon, transfer the greens to a serving bowl.
 If desired, retain the juices (also known as pot liquor) to serve for dipping cornbread.